 “We’re not the first interface that a lot of passengers will have with Indigenous culture, but we looked at how we could facilitate that better,” Weir says.
-“It was about trying to understand all those different touch points and what we can influence and what we can’t.”

 The airport also began flying the Aboriginal flag and Torres Strait Islander flags on two empty flagpoles meant to be used to salute visiting dignitaries, but rarely used for that purpose.